amborle/featmap/README.md

 You should [install go](https://golang.org/doc/install) and set up your go environment correctly.

 ### Backend
-Start by cloning the repository
+Start by retrieving the source code.
+This is most easily done by using the Go tool.

 ```bash
 go get -d -u github.com/amborle/featmap/featmap